sleephacker/FlippoIO/manual/Manual.md

 `command argument1 “argument with spaces” argument3`

-For a complete list of commands see https://github.com/sleephacker/FlippoIO/blob/master/manual/Commands.md.
+For a complete list of commands see: https://github.com/sleephacker/FlippoIO/blob/master/manual/Commands.md.
 If no command-line arguments are passed to FlippoIO, the program will try to open and execute a file called `default.txt`.
 A different file can be specified in the first command-line argument to FlippoIO, like this:

 `FlippoIO my script.txt`